NITTEC reminds drivers to refrain from using cell phones or mobile devices while operating a motor vehicle.

 No information collected by NITTEC will be used for commercial marketing purposes, and NITTEC is not authorized to sell or otherwise disclose the information collected from the website for commercial marketing purposes.

 When you use a location-enabled NITTEC service, we may collect and process information about your actual location, such as GPS signals sent by a mobile device.
 We may also use various technologies to determine location, such as sensor data from your device that may, for example, provide information on nearby Wi-Fi access points and mobile towers.
 Location information will be used by NITTEC to customize maps for you, provide driving directions or offer other location-aware features.

 Disclaimer and Liability Notice

 This website and the information it contains are provided as a public service by NITTEC.
 This system is monitored to ensure proper operation and to verify the functioning of applicable security features.
 Anyone using this system expressly consents to such monitoring.
-Unauthorized attempts to modify any information stored on this system, to defeat or circumvent security features, or to utilize this system for other than its intended purposes are prohibited and may result in criminal prosecution.
+Unauthorized attempts to modify any information stored on this system, to defeat or circumvent security features, or to utilize this system for other than its intended purposes are prohibited and may result in criminal prosecution or civil liability.

 Restriction of Liability